NeptuneOrg/guideline/diagram/README.md

 # Global Diagram

-Here is the global diagram, but you can see more
+Here is the global diagram, but you can see more in the other tabs

 ![global](/diagram/diagram.svg)